 5. Minwax 63333 Clear Polycrylic Water-Based Protective Finish Satin

-We recommend using the Minwax 63333 Clear Polycrylic Water-Based for a satin finish.
-After painting our benchwork top, this finish satin gives our top a crystal-clear coat.
+Using the Minwax 63333 Clear Polycrylic Water-Based for a satin finish is a good decision.
+After painting benchwork tops, this finish satin gives my top a crystal-clear coat.
 It also gives a sleek finish with a classic sheen and a subtle modern look.

-Comparing it to other water-based topcoats, we can say that this paint lasted longer.
+Comparing it to other water-based topcoats, this paint lasted longer.
 It can protect benchtops from external damages like spills, dirt, and scratches.

 To have the best results, use a high-quality synthetic bristle brush and ensure to recoat the surface at 2-hour intervals.
-We recommend this finish as best suited for softwoods.
+In fact, this finish as best suited for softwoods.

 6. Rust-Oleum 331052 Milk Paint Finish

-While looking for a paint finish, we tried using the Rust-Oleum 331052 Milk Paint.
-We did not encounter difficulties in applying it to the surface aside from we applied a poly top coat to customize the look and texture.
+While looking for a paint finish, I’ve tried using the Rust-Oleum 331052 Milk Paint.
+I did not encounter difficulties in applying it to the surface aside from putting it to a poly top coat to customize the look and texture.

 Using this, you can achieve accent details after coating while ensuring the surface is durable.
 It has excellent adhesion to the wood surface, and you can easily achieve your desired shades due to its versatility.